Netanyahu meets with Biden and Harris to narrow gaps on a Gaza war cease-fire deal

 Netanyahu is trying to navigate his own delicate political moment.
 He faces pressure from the families of hostages demanding a cease-fire agreement to bring their loved ones home and from far-right members of his governing coalition who demand he resist any deal that could keep Israeli forces from eliminating Hamas.

-“Remember this: Our enemies are your enemies,” Netanyahu told American lawmakers.
+“Remember this: Our enemies are your enemies,” Netanyahu said.
 “Our fight, it’s your fight.
 And our victory will be your victory. ”

 Netanyahu used his speech to praise Biden for his administration's support in the aftermath of the Oct.
 7 attack.
-But he also went out of his way to note action that Trump took during his four years in office that benefited Israel, including recognizing Israel's sovereignty over the Golan Heights, confronting Iran's aggression and moving the U.S Embassy from Tel Aviv to Jerusalem.
+But he also noted action that Trump took during his four years in office that benefited Israel, including recognizing Israel's sovereignty over the Golan Heights, confronting Iran's aggression and moving the U.S Embassy from Tel Aviv to Jerusalem.

-Netanyahu also slammed protesters who massed near the U.S. Capitol on Wednesday, calling them Iran’s “useful idiots.”
+Netanyahu derided protesters who massed near the U.S. Capitol on Wednesday, calling them Iran’s “useful idiots.”

 “Pro-Hamas graffiti and rhetoric is abhorrent and we must not tolerate it in our nation,” Harris said in a statement.
 “I condemn the burning of the American flag.
 That flag is a symbol of our highest ideals as a nation and represents the promise of America.
 It should never be desecrated in that way.”